– Feb 1, 2024

 Security incident management

 RevMap aggregates logs and audit trails from various sources at a central location and uses tools to analyze, monitor and flag anomalous or suspicious activity.
 RevMap’s internal processes define how alerts are triaged, investigated, and, if needed, escalated.
 Both customers and non-customers are encouraged to disclose any potential security weaknesses or suspected incidents to RevMap.
 In case of a serious security incident, RevMap has the expertise to investigate security incidents and resolving them to closure.
 If needed, RevMap has also access to external subject matter experts.

 Backups and disaster recovery

 RevMap exclusively uses Apple MacBook devices.
 These devices are all centrally managed through the internal mobile device management solution, which allow us to enforce security settings such as full disk encryption, network and application firewall, automatic updates, screen time-outs, and anti-malware solutions.
-In case employee devices get stolen or lost, data on these devices can be remotely wiped.

 Risk management and assessment

 RevMap performs a periodic risk analysis and assessment to ensure that our information security policies and practices meet the requirements and applicable regulatory obligations.

 RevMap supports Google SAML.
 By using the customer’s existing identity management solution, RevMap provides an easy and secure way for companies to manage their team members’ access.
 RevMap currently supports Google G Suite.

 If you would like to disclose a potential security vulnerability or have security concerns about RevMap’s product, please reach out to [email protected].
 Please include a description of the security vulnerability, steps to reproduce, and the impact the vulnerability may have.